-So, if you have children, know that you may have all the motivation you’ll ever need to achieve anything in life.
-Just be the kind of person you want your children to grow up and become and you'll be amazed at what you will accomplish.
-If you don't have children, embrace "The Process" anyway.
-At a minimum, you will leave this world a little better than you found it, and chances are, someone's watching.
+If you have children, they can be your greatest source of motivation.
+Just strive to be the kind of person you want your children to become, and you'll be amazed at what you can achieve.
+And even if you don't have children, embrace the process of creating and improving, and know that you will leave the world a better place than you found it.